Founder and CEO

 With a personal commitment to equity in education that traces back to seeing his best friend not receive the same quality of education, even though he was just across the hall at the same school, Reid founded Equal Opportunity Schools to help schools develop systems to close achievement gaps and provide all students an equal opportunity to achieve their education goals.

 At Equal Opportunity Schools, Reid provides vision, organizational and strategic leadership.
-His role as Executive Director includes partnership, fund, and board development; long-term planning; recruitment; team and program development; and advocacy on behalf of the Equal Opportunity Schools’ mission to ensure that all students have the opportunity to succeed in challenging high school classes.
+His role as Chief Executive Officer includes partnership, fund, and board development; long-term planning; recruitment; team and program development; and advocacy on behalf of the Equal Opportunity Schools’ mission to ensure that all students have the opportunity to succeed in challenging high school classes.

 Prior to starting Equal Opportunity Schools, Reid coached soccer and cross-county running and taught history, economics, philosophy and psychology at a large, rural high school in South Carolina.
 He also headed the Advanced Placement (AP) and International Baccalaureate (IB) programs at a school that grew to the largest IB program in the state.
 It was there he found a relatively simple, high-impact reform that could enhance learning opportunities for “missing students” across the country.
 He committed to ensure that no student in the school would be overlooked for participation in AP or IB because of the color of their skin or the size of their parents’ paycheck.
 That reform effort seeded Equal Opportunity Schools.